hackandroll1819/hack-and-roll-2019/README.md

-# AR Navigation (Team Name: HD)
+# nARvigation (Team Name: HD)

 ## Target Audience: People going for events in a new or unfamiliar environment

 Team Members: [Brandon Yeo](https://github.com/brandonyeoxg), [Deborah Low](https://github.com/deborahlow97), [Ryan Tan](https://github.com/RyanTanWJ), [Victor Loh](https://github.com/lohvht) <br>

-AR Navigation provides an Augmented Reality for Android users to aid them in navigating their way to a location clearly.
+NARvigation provides an Augmented Reality for Android users to aid them in navigating their way to a location clearly.

 ## Setting Up
 1. Requires an Android phone to use the application.